 Here are the criteria for the Lifetime ISA:

-We hope this information was useful, if you have a question or want Help to Buy Mortgage Advice in Leeds, don’t hesitate to get in touch with our friendly advisors, 8 am – 10 pm, 7 days a week!
+We hope this information was useful, if you have a question or want Help to Buy Mortgage Advice in Leeds, don’t hesitate to get in touch with our friendly advisors who are here from early until late, 7 days a week!
 We also offer a free mortgage consultation to every customer no matter their mortgage situation.

 People who have served in the military have access to borrow a deposit of up to half their annual salary (a maximum of £25,000), interest-free.
 This can be used to either purchase their first home purchase or to move into a new home.